NathanDunfield/regina_wheels/README.rst

-These binaries are produced and maintained by Marc Culler, Nathan Dunfield, and Matthias Goerner, though of course 99.9% of the code and credit is due to the Ben Burton and the other authors of Regina itself.
+These binaries are produced and maintained by Marc Culler, Nathan Dunfield, and Matthias Goerner, though of course 99.9% of the code and credit is due to Ben Burton and the other authors of Regina itself.
 This project evolved out of Goerner's `sageRegina`_ but works both with and without `SageMath`_.
 To install and test in SageMath do the following in a terminal window::